 The ads usually mention that they’re trying to build a collection of articles.
 It’s about quantity.
 They haven’t been producing much content on their own.
 Now they hear “content marketing” is all the rage.
 And they want in.
 So they focus on a massive surge of content up front, sometimes with little more than a plan to toss it on a company blog.

 What’s the problem with this?
 Usually the client’s expectations far exceed what they’re actually buying.
-It’s easy to assume you can pay $20 or so per article and get decent material, if your experience only extends as far as bottom-of-the-barrel marketplaces like Elance.
-Most of those experienced, top notch content writers don’t find their gigs in those kinds of places, and you can’t compare rates there to hiring an experienced pro.
+It’s easy to assume you can pay $25 or so per article and get decent material, if your experience only extends as far as bottom-of-the-barrel online marketplaces or content mills.
+Most experienced top-notch content writers don’t find their gigs in those kinds of places though, and you can’t compare rates there to hiring an experienced pro.

 Lessons from the Past